 Improper data validation is the root cause of the most prevalent web application vulnerabilities today.
-You will learn about some of the most prevalent web applications vulnerabilities such as XSS, CSRF, SQL Injection, HTTP Response Splitting, and Parameter Manipulation.
-You will see how to find these issues and how to recreate them in a running application.
-Then you will use a variety of methods to actually fix these vulnerabilities in your Java code.
+On this first course day students will learn about some of the most prevalent web application vulnerabilities, including cross-site scripting (XSS), cross-site request forgery (CSRF), SQL injection, HTTP response splitting and parameter manipulation.
+You will see how to find these issues and re-create them in a running application.
+Then you will use a variety of methods to actually fix the vulnerabilities in your Java code.

-The course is full of hands on exercises where you can apply practical data validation techniques that you can use to prevent common attacks with defense ranging from input validation, output encoding, and use of new techniques like Content Security Policy.
+The course is full of hands-on exercises where you can apply practical data validation techniques to prevent common attacks with defense, ranging from input validation, output encoding and use of new techniques like Content Security Policy.

 CPE/CMU Credits: 6

 Broken authentication and session management are common issues that can compromise the integrity of your system.
 Weak authentication protection can allow an attacker to expose your most sensitive secrets: your data!
 In this session students will learn about these vulnerabilities and what you can do to design and code stronger authentication protections from the start.
 You will learn how to use Java Enterprise Edition (EE) container-based authentication and set up basic, form-based and client certificate authentication.

 You will also learn how to protect data in transit using SSL, and how to securely store passwords at rest.
 Various authorization attacks will be discussed, as well as unvalidated forwards and redirects.
 Session management attacks and defenses will also be covered along with Clickjacking and associated defenses.